To be eligible for admission to our post-master’s study option you must have:

 All required materials listed above must be submitted by the posted application deadline.

 After the deadline, you will receive an email from the College of Nursing once your application has been sent to the faculty for review.
 This email will provide a more detailed timeline of when you can expect a decision on your application.
-If you applied for Autumn 2019, you can download the admissions timeline here.
 The post-master's program does have a competitive application and selection process.
+If you applied for Fall 2020, you can download the admissions timeline here.
 Decisions will likely be released in early Spring.

 You are not able to defer admittance.
 If you are unable to begin your studies in the term to which you applied, you will be required to reapply in the future.